lemonad/moodle-mod_videofile/README.md

-NG_Videofile
+videostream
 ---------
-New NG_Videofile module is based on the great original videofile module by : Jonas Nockert <jonasnockert@gmail.com>
+New videostream module is based on the great original videofile module by : Jonas Nockert <jonasnockert@gmail.com>
 Thank you Jonas !!

 This module work with local_video_directory, and has the ability to stream in DASH,HLS and plain PHP.